OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/building_blocks/solvers/linear/scipy_iter_solver.rst

 properties if the linear system has a smaller condition number, so the goal of the preconditioner is to improve the condition number in part or all of the Jacobian.

-Here, we add a Gauss Seidel preconditioner to the simple Sellar solution with Newton.
+Here, we add a Gauss-Seidel preconditioner to the simple Sellar solution with Newton.
 Note that the number of GMRES iterations is lower when using the preconditioner.

 .. embed-test::